Aadhaar: Previous identity card programs

 A Group of Ministers (GoM), headed by L. K. Advani, was formed to study the recommendations and examine possible implementation.
 The GoM submitted its report in May 2001 in which it accepted the recommendation for an ID card and stated that a "multi-purpose National Identity Card" project would be started soon, with the card to be issued first in border villages and then elsewhere.
 In late September 2001 the Ministry of External Affairs proposed that a mandatory national identity card be issued.
 This announcement followed reports that some people had obtained multiple Indian passports with different details.
 This was attributed to the lack of computerisation between the passport centres.
-In December 2003 the Citizenship (Amendment) Bill 2003 was introduced in the Lok Sabha by L.K.
-Advani.
+In December 2003 the Citizenship (Amendment) Bill 2003 was introduced in the Lok Sabha by Advani.
 It primarily aimed to provide various rights to persons of Indian origin, but the bill also introduced Clause 14 (a) that said: "The Central Government may compulsorily register every citizen of India and issue national identity card to him."

 2009–2013

 The UIDAI was established on 28 January 2009 after the Planning Commission issued a notification.
-On 23 June Nandan Nilekani, the co-founder of Infosys, was appointed by the then-government, UPA, to head the project.
-He was given the newly created position of Chairman of the UIDAI, which was equivalent in rank to a Cabinet minister.
-In April 2010 the logo and the brand name Aadhaar was launched by Nilekani.
+On 23 June Nandan Nilekani, the co-founder of Infosys, was appointed by the then-government, the UPA, to head the project.
+He was given the newly-created position of UIDAI Chairman, which was equivalent in rank to a cabinet minister.
+In April 2010 the logo and the brand name Aadhaar were launched by Nilekani.
 In May 2010 Nilekani said he would support legislation to protect the data held by the UIDAI.

-In July 2010 UIDAI published a list 15 of agencies which were qualified to provide training to personnel to be involved in the enrolment process.
+In July 2010 UIDAI published a list of 15 agencies that were qualified to provide training to personnel to be involved in the enrolment process.
 It also published a list of 220 agencies that were qualified to take part in the enrolment process.
-Before this, the project had been only 20 states and with the LIC of India and the State Bank of India as qualified registrars.
+Before this, the project had been in only 20 states and with the Life Insurance Corporation of India and the State Bank of India as qualified registrars.
 This announcement introduced several private firms.
 It was estimated that to achieve the target of enrolling 40% of the population in two years, 31,019 personnel and 155 training centres would be needed.
 It was also estimated that 4,431 enrolment centres and 22,157 enrolment stations would have to be established.

-On 3 Nov 2011 Former Supreme Court judge V R Krishna Iyer released a book "Aadhaar; How a Nation is Deceived", in Kochi by handing over the first copy to Dr. Sebastian Paul.
-The book authored by Mr. P B Jijeesh was the first critique of Aadhaar Project.
-Speaking on the occasion Justice V R Krishna Iyer said that "the project AADHAAR should not be implemented for it amounts to an assault on privacy and basic rights of individuals and is suited only for fascist nations.
+On 3 November 2011, former Supreme Court judge V. R. Krishna Iyer released the book Aadhaar; How a Nation is Deceived, in Kochi by handing over the first copy to Sebastian Paul.
+The book, authored by P. B. Jijeesh, was the first critique of the Aadhaar project.
+Speaking on the occasion, Iyer said that "the project Aadhaar should not be implemented for it amounts to an assault on privacy and basic rights of individuals and is suited only for fascist nations".

-On 7 February 2012 the UIDAI launched an online verification system for Aadhaar numbers.
-Using the system, banks, telecom companies and government departments could enter an Aadhaar number and verify if the person was a resident of India.
+On 7 February 2012, the UIDAI launched an online verification system for Aadhaar numbers.
+Using the system, banks, telecom companies, and government departments could enter an Aadhaar number and verify if the person was a resident of India.